 But while your child may be excited to try out that new sport or play his or her new Xbox game, the content he or she has spent half a year mastering can start to fade from his or her memory.

-Part of ensuring that your child has an exciting and enriching holiday is helping him or her strike a balance between work and fun.
+As a parent, part of ensuring that your child has an exciting and enriching holiday is about striking a balance between work and fun.

 Here are 3 ways to keep your child engaged this June holiday!

 The holiday period is a good time for your child to explore some non-academic interests.
 Holiday workshops offer your child a chance to try out something he or she has been interested in without requiring a long-term commitment.
 Don’t hesitate to choose something a little off the beaten track!
 At this young age, exposing to your child to an array of subject matters can help widen his or her academic horizons in the future.

 If your child loves to act, dance and sing, he or she will love our new captivating programme, Dream Stage: Daring Very Daring Pirates.
 The Learning Lab is delighted to collaborate with Singapore’s funniest theatre and events company, Dream Academy, to bring your child this unique and fun-filled drama workshop.

 Helmed by Chief Dim Sum Dolly Selena Tan, the three day-programme is designed specially for children aged 7 to 9 and offers your child an exclusive glimpse into the world of theatre.

 Whether it's learning how act or letting your child try his or her hand at coding during our Coding Workshops, a variety of special programmes await your child this June at The Learning Lab.